 The Middlefield Road community is a rural, low-density residential neighborhood located in unincorporated Monterey County approximately seven miles northeast of downtown Salinas.
-The community consists of five residences (located at 740-750 Middlefield Road) sharing one water supply well served by Livingston Mutual Water System (LMWS).
-Currently, LMWS is managed by the homeowners of the Middlefield Road community with one appointed well manager.
+The original project area, which was the focus of the CECorps study, consisted of five residences (located at 740-750 Middlefield Road) sharing one water supply well served by Livingston Mutual Water System (Livingston Mutual).
+Currently, Livingston Mutual is managed by the homeowners of the Middlefield Road community with one appointed well manager.
 The well is located at 742 Middlefield Road.
 The area is across the street from homes served by Gabilan Water Company and a short distance from a connection for Cal Water.
 The community was identified as a disadvantaged community through an MHI survey conducted by EJCW in 2016.
 The MHI is \$38,400.